-We will have an early discussion with the pupil and their parents when identifying whether they need additional special educational provision.
+At Abbots we believe that parent partnership plays a key role in enabling children with SEND to flourish. we will have an early discussion with the pupil and their parents when identifying whether they need additional special educational provision.
 These conversations will make sure that:

-- Everyone develops a good understanding of the pupil's areas of strength and difficulty, recognising that children develop and progress at different rates - We take into account the parents' concerns - Everyone understands the agreed outcomes sought for the child - Everyone is clear on what the next steps are
+- Everyone develops a good understanding of the pupil's areas of strength and difficulty, recognising that children develop and progress at different rates - We take into account the parents' concerns and aspirations for their child - Everyone understands the agreed outcomes sought for the child - Everyone is clear on what the next steps are

-Notes of these early discussions will be added to the class SEND folder and a copy given to their parents.
+Notes of these early discussions will be added to the SEND folder and a copy given to their parents.
 Children will complete a One Page Profile with their class teacher, which gives them the important opportunity to voice their concerns and how they specifically would like to be supported.
-Pupil voice is very important to us at Abbots Ripton Primary.
+Pupil voice and a child centred approach is very important to us at Abbots Ripton Primary.